Core Research Initiatives

 Completed Research Projects

 Project Dates: July 1, 2012 – June 20, 2015

 Student Researchers: Matthew Jarvinen, Thomas Paulus

 Project Description: What does it mean to be intellectually humble and how can intellectual humility be encouraged?
-This question is the subject of the Thrive Center’s John Templeton Foundation funded project, “The Science of Intellectual Humility,” currently in the midst of its run from 2012-2015.
-At present, two postdoctoral researchers and two doctoral student researchers are examining specific questions surrounding intellectual humility (IH) such as:
+This question was the subject of the Thrive Center’s John Templeton Foundation funded project, “The Science of Intellectual Humility,” which ran from 2012 to 2015.
+Two postdoctoral researchers and two doctoral student researchers examined specific questions surrounding intellectual humility (IH) such as:

 - What is the “folk” understanding of intellectual humility?
 What is the nature of intellectual virtues?